dritter/extended-table/README.md

 If you have very large columns, you can render them as collapsible by setting `collapsed: false` on the column definition.

+### Auto collapse Columns

+When `autoCollapse={true}` is set, all Columns that are outside of the screen are collapsed automatically.
+You still could collapse other columns manually, if you want.

 ### Sticky Headers

 Just set the `stickyHeaders={true}` prop, and you are ready.
 Please note, that